Guide to Disaster Safety and Preparedness on Construction Sites

 You must also review your EAP with designated employees whenever you update or change the plan.

+Be sure you know what to do after a disaster strikes.
 Your EAP should equip you to make decisions quickly in the aftermath so you can recover and get the project up and running again.
 Steps in this stage may include:

 - Contacting resources to help you recover, such as a water removal service